***½/**** Image B- Sound A- Extras C+

 THE BLU-RAY DISC

 by Bill Chambers Touchstone brings the theatrical cut of Pretty Woman to Blu-ray in an OK 1.85:1, 1080p transfer.
 Grain comes and goes thanks to the spotty application of DVNR, and even when it's there it's so ground in that the image looks sort of grubby.
-There isn't a lot of nuance to the contrast, either, with bold colours and blacks tending to blot together.
+Dynamic range is somewhat poor, lacking mid-range blacks and whites, and the colours don't have a lot of depth, either, with pink and salmon dominating the palette in a way that seems more oppressive than intended.
 In short, I expected more from this presentation, given the title's perennial status.
 (Also, as bad as the Director's Cut is, how about including it as a branching option for completist's sake?
 Or do they want an excuse to double-dip down the road?)
 Though I couldn't access the film's 24-bit PCM uncompressed audio, simply because of the nature of the piece I can't imagine it sounding all that much better than the sufficiently-robust DD 5.1 alternative.
-On another track, find a feature-length commentary from Garry Marshall, Hollywood's dotty uncle.
-How to reconcile these two conflicting statements?
+On another track, find a feature-length commentary from Garry Marshall, Hollywood's avuncular raconteur.
+How to reconcile these two conflicting statements, though?
 1. "We changed a line here, a line there, we improvised, but it was J.F.
 Lawton's screenplay."
 2. "One of the rewrite people who helped us was Barbara Benedek...who came up with the idea that [Edward] was afraid of heights."
 For that matter, how to reconcile the director's occasional "Chekhov always said," or "'New eyes, new eyes,' as Proust said" with his otherwise-constant playing-dumb?
-As always, Marshall will strike listeners as endearing or obnoxious, depending on their mood, but he's simply embarrassing when he decides to ride a wave of righteousness in recounting a letter from some hag in Florida, who wrote him to express her gratitude for a lack of "sweating" in Pretty Woman's love scenes.
+As always, Marshall will strike listeners as endearing or obnoxious, depending on their mood (I'm usually the former), but he's simply embarrassing when he decides to ride a wave of righteousness in recounting a letter from some hag in Florida who wrote him to express her gratitude for a lack of "sweating" in Pretty Woman's love scenes.

 Marshall returns to voice "L.A.: The Pretty Woman Tour."
 Running nine minutes and comprised of eight 480i video segments, this interactive map of Beverly Hills is fairly useful if for no other reason than that Marshall has been handed a list of illuminating factoids on a piece of paper.
 (He says as much.)
 You know that scene where Julia Roberts and Laura San Giacomo gossip out by the pool?
 It was shot at the luxurious W. Hotel, which used to be an upscale dormitory for UCLA students, of all things.
 (Cue John McClane: "Fuckin' California.")
 Capping things off: a "Blooper Reel" (3 mins.); a "Live from the Wrap Party" (4 mins.) performance of "Don't Want to Be Misunderstood" featuring Richard Gere on piano, Marshall on drums, Roberts on vocals, and plugs in my ears; the video for Natalie Cole's "Wild Women Do"; and a "1990 Production Featurette" (4 mins.) that, in giving a précis on Roberts's character, leaves out the not-insignificant detail that she's a prostitute!
 (It's a genuinely fascinating exercise in doublespeak.)
 Sneak peeks at Earth, Blindness, Miracle at St. Anna, and "Lost" Season 4 round out the disc, the first three cuing up on startup along with Buena Vista's Blu-ray promo reel.
 I kinda dig that the menus make use of design sketches for Vivian's outfits.
 Originally published: March 2, 2009.